 You will draft, workshop and submit individual projects throughout the term.
 I will comment on these projects individually, but I will not until they are submitted in your portfolio.
-You will submit two portfolios for the course: the first at midterm (Oct 20) and the second (which includes the entire Midterm Portfolio) will be submitted at the end of the term (Dec 13).
+You will submit two portfolios for the course: the first at midterm (Oct 19) and the second will be submitted at the end of the term (Dec 12).